mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 provides life support for its passengers and crew for two hours per person.
 This option adds 20% to the cost of the vehicle.

-Style: Style: Allows a vehicle to be customised to the buyer’s wishes.
+Style: Style: Allows a vehicle to be customised to the buyer's wishes.
 Costs Cr 200 to Cr 2,000.

 EQUIPMENT